Home / Blog / Talent House / Level 4 / Introducing… Jedz

 What are your best memories from studying the L4?

 I’d definitely say studio.
-I learned how to be more independent which was a really good thing, the teachers there like Rxwntree and Vanessa would bring in special guests that would teach us about the industry, like the whole process of creating a body of work and releasing music.
+I learned how to be more independent which was a really good thing, the teachers would bring in special guests that would teach us about the industry, like the whole process of creating a body of work and releasing music.

 Do you interact with TikTok as a way of building your profile and identity as an artist?
 Do you use it to connect with your audience?